 Linda Serepca - Executive Director

-Linda Flynn is Executive Director of the Charlotte Spirituality Center and author of the retreat workbook, Praying Twelve Steps With Jesus: A Journey Back to Wholeness.
+Linda Serepca is Executive Director of the Charlotte Spirituality Center and author of the retreat workbook, Praying Twelve Steps With Jesus: A Journey Back to Wholeness.
 She has been practicing spiritual direction and facilitating prayer groups for over fourteen years in North Carolina.
 A spiritual director and retreat leader, Linda specializes in Ignatian Spirituality, discernment, twelve step recovery, the enneagram and veterans spiritual care.